stepinfwd/react-grind/README.md

 # Understanding React Key Prop and Why Using Index Can Be Problematic

 When working with lists in React, using the `key` prop correctly is crucial for performance and preventing unnecessary re-renders.
-In this article, we'll explore an example where using an index as the key leads to inefficiencies and how to fix it.
+In this article, we'll explore an example where using an index as the key leads to inefficiencies and how to fix it

 ## The Problem: Using Index as Key